 The Lundquist MBA: What You Need To Know

-Students choose one of four curricular tracks—sustainable business, sports business, entrepreneurship, or finance and securities analysis—at the time of application to the Oregon MBA program.
+Lundquist offers five tracks—sustainable business practices, sports business, innovation and entrepreneurship, finance and securities analysis, and advanced strategy and leadership—chosen at the time of application to the program.
 The curriculum commences with a mandatory orientation during the two weeks prior to the first day of fall term courses.
-Orientation prepares MBA students for success through rigorous introduction to case analysis, leadership, and team dynamics.
-Presentation and communication skills are also emphasized.
+Orientation prepares MBA students for success through a rigorous introduction to case analysis, leadership, and team dynamics.

 From there, students complete a first-year core curriculum that introduces them to all the disciplines and analytical tools of business, providing a solid foundation for subsequent coursework.
-The first-year curriculum forms the foundation for the four center-based tracks.
-Each of the four center-based tracks also has its own set of required courses and recommended electives.
-Students complete the track-based required and recommend courses beginning the second term of their first year through the completion of their studies.
+Each of the specializations also have their own set of required courses and recommended electives.
+Students complete their required specialization and recommended courses beginning their first year all the way through the completion of their studies.
 In addition, a mandatory capstone course in business leadership and ethics is required at the end of the second year of study.

 Lundquist MBA Rankings Data